jakartaee/jaxb-api/CONTRIBUTING.md

-# Contributing to Eclipse Project for JAXB
+# Contributing to Jakarta XML Binding

 Thanks for your interest in this project.

 ## Project description

-The Java???
-Architecture for XML Binding (JAXB) provides an API and tools that automate the mapping between XML documents and Java objects.
+The Jakarta XML Binding (JAXB) provides an API and tools that automate the mapping between XML documents and Java objects.

 * https://projects.eclipse.org/projects/ee4j.jaxb